 “When you drive down the street, it’s like you’re in a Ferrari,” Jim said.
 “People are waving to you, and when you stop to get gas people come over to you wanting to talk about it.”

 Cool factor aside, the Grants said the biggest draw for renting a van is the flexibility it provides.
-You can pull into town for dinner and shopping, then you can head to a remote campsite for the night.
+Van camping means people can pull into town for dinner and shopping, then head to a remote campsite for the night.
 And with a van, plans don’t have to be set in stone.
 Van campers can use the vehicle as a roving basecamp and tour the region, enjoying whatever adventures come their way as they go.